Add Custom Tokens (legacy)

 • It takes upto twenty-four hours for the token price (USD) to reflect on the webhook alerts, Vaults app and Liminal Express APIs.

-Add Custom Tokens
+Add Custom Tokens for EVM Chains

-To add a custom token:
+Follow the steps to add a custom token:

 1. Log in to your Liminal Vaults account.